cwbaker/forge/docs/reference/graph-functions.md

 Generate an anonymous identifier that is unique within the current working directory.

+Anonymous targets are created by passing an empty string as their identifier.
+This creates a target using a uniquely generated identifier.
+Use anonymous targets to create targets that don't bind to files and don't need to be referred to by identifier.
+This is useful for grouping targets that need to be passed to a single invocation of a tool (e.g. the Microsoft C++ compiler can compile multiple source files in one invocation).

 **Returns:**

 The next anonymous identifier for the current working directory.